-On a Cartridge filter, if the filter pressure remains high even after cleaning the cartridges, it is possible that the cartridges may be embedded with oils or minerals and may need to be replaced.
+On a Cartridge filter, if the filter pressure remains high even after cleaning the cartridges, the cartridges may be embedded with oils or minerals and need to be replaced.

 If your pool has recently turned green, that algae slime will coat your filter cartridges and can only be removed by physically cleaning the cartridges.
 High filter pressure can also indicate a blockage in the system somewhere.
 This is unusual, but does happen from time to time.
 If something comes loose in the system and lodges against something in the piping, it can create dangerously high pressure.